-We define the Symplectic reflection algebra with parameters $(t,c)$ by
+We define the symplectic reflection algebra with parameters $(t,c)$ by

 where $I\langle\ldots\rangle $ stands for the two-sided ideal in $(TV)\#\G$ generated by the indicated set.
 Thus, $\sH_{t,c}(V,\om,\G)$ is an associative algebra which may be thought of as a deformation of $\C[V]\#\G$ (= cross-product of $\C[V]$ with $\G$).
 Clearly, $\sH_{t,c}(V,\om,\G)$ contains $\C\G$ as a subalgebra.
 Furthermore, there is a natural increasing filtration on $\sH_{t,c}(V,\om,\G)$ such that $\C\G$ has filtration degree zero, and elements of $V\sset TV$ are assigned filtration degree one.
-It has been proved in [EG] that the corresponding associated graded algebra is described by the following canonical graded algebra isomorphism:
+It has been proved in [EG] that, for the corresponding associated graded algebra, there is a canonical graded algebra isomorphism